Fa2bio/Delivery-Api/README.md

 - Import it as a MAVEN project in your IDE;
 - In your Postman client, import the requests from the Delivery-Api.postman_collection.json file in the Utils folder;
 - In the application.properties file, edit the USER and PASSWORD of your MySQL database;
 - To use the Restaurante Produto Foto service in CRUD, edit the field delivery.storage in the application.properties file.
 In this field insert a folder directory like this "/Users/user/Directory/folder".
-With this folder, the service will be able to locally store a JPEG or PNG file injected from a postman request.
+With this folder, the service will be able to locally store a JPEG or PNG file injected from a postman request;
+- By default, this application runs on the default port 8080.

 ### Application.properties
 ```xml